fabern/LWFBrook90.jl/README.md

 - Currently a part of LWFBrook90R activated when `Reset==1`, is not implemented in LWFBrook90.jl.
 (A test implementation of this is available in the branch `005-simplify-time-step-control`.)

 ### Improve agreement with LWFBrook90R
 Note that some features of LWFBrook90R are not implemented in the main version of LWFBrook90.jl.
-The time step adaptivity and `Reset==1` of LWFBrook90R would require code refactoring, which goes slightly against the intended use of the library for ODEs DiffEqeuations.jl.
-Because of this, implementation of these features is left aways from the main version.
+The time step adaptivity and `Reset==1` of LWFBrook90R would require code refactoring, which goes slightly against the intended use of the library for ODEs DifferentialEquations.jl.
+Because of this, implementation of these features is left away from the main version.
 However, an attempt at their implementation resides currently in a feature branch `005`.
-Below are some of the results of that branch:
+Below are some of the results generated with that branch:

 <p align="center"><img src="https://github.com/fabern/LWFBrook90.jl/blob/develop/docs/src/assets/git-hash-2-55ca42d-feature005/2021-02-24_19h10_R-vs-Julia_comparison_DailyRawValues.png?raw=true" width="400"><p>
 <p align="center">Figure 6: Comparing daily outputs of LWFBrook90R and experimental LWFBrook90.jl:feature-005 for example data set over a year<p>